cloudfour/pleasantest/.changeset/thick-singers-roll.md

 'pleasantest': minor
 ---

-Add experimental accessibility snapshots feature
+Add accessibility snapshots feature: `getAccessibilityTree`.
+This feature can be used to ensure that changes to the accessibility structure of your applications are intentional and correct.